DataFire/Integrations/integrations/generated/evetech/README.md

       * z **required** `number`: z number

 ### post_corporations_corporation_id_assets_names
 Return names for a set of item ids, which you can get from corporation assets endpoint.
-Only valid for items that can customize names, like containers or ships.
+Only valid for items that can customize names, like containers or ships

 ---
 Alternate route: `/dev/corporations/{corporation_id}/assets/names/`